 This post contains affiliate links, please read my full disclaimer here.

-Jamaican ackee and saltfish is a staple dish that’s pretty easy to make.
-My grandmother had an ackee tree and I recall her picking the ripe ackee, removing the seed, boiling the ackee, and cooking it for the family.
+Ackee and saltfish, a beloved Jamaican staple, is surprisingly simple to prepare at home.
+My grandma had an ackee tree.
+I remember her picking the ripe ackee, taking out the seed, boiling it, and cooking it for us.

-Those were the good ol’ days when I had access to fresh ackee but canned ackee does just as well in this dish.
+Those were the good ol’ days when I had access to fresh ackee, but now, canned ackee does just as well in this dish.
 It comes in handy when I want to make this ackee and saltfish recipe.

 How to make Ackee and Saltfish

-First, prepare the saltfish by either soaking it in water overnight, draining it, and then boiling it once, and then draining it again.
-You can skip the overnight soak and just boil and drain the salted fish 2-3 times until the excess salt is removed.
+First, prepare the saltfish by soaking it in water overnight, draining it, boiling it once, and then draining it again.
+You can skip the overnight soak and boil and drain the salted fish 2-3 times until the excess salt is removed.

 Break the saltfish into small pieces and set it aside.

-Add the roma tomatoes and drained ackee and cook for 3-4 minutes, gently stirring to not break up the ackee.
+Add the roma tomatoes and drained ackee and cook for 3-4 minutes, gently stirring to prevent the ackee from breaking up.
 Season with black pepper.

 Serve and enjoy.